What is the Move Registry?

 MVR registration

-object acts as both the source of truth for package metadata and a proof of package ownership, whereas MVR registers applications that MVR tooling can resolve.
+MVR registration is separate from the PackageInfo registration process.
+This separation is necessary because the PackageInfo object acts as both the source of truth for package metadata and a proof of package ownership, whereas MVR registers applications that MVR tooling can resolve.

 To register a package: